-Agenda item No Report title Mayor/Councillor declared a Tick the relevant response: pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest in this item.
-The nature of the interest is If a Councillor declares a less than significant conflict of inte remain in the meeting, the councillor needs to provide an expectate conflict requires no further action to manage the conflict separate sheet if required.) olanation as to why OFFICE USE ONLY: (Committee of the Whole may not be applicated meetings.) able at all Mayor/Councillor left the Council meeting in Committee of the Wh ole atpm.
-Mayor/Councillor returned to the Council meeting in Committee of pm. f the Whole at Mayor/Councillor left the Council meeting at pm.
+A Confide Agendalitem No -Mayor/Councillordeclared a Tick the relevant response: pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest in this item.
+The nature of the interest is My Bnotter in how is Series fastre of Spate Helmore If a Councillor declares a less than significant conflict of interest and intends to remain in the meeting, the councillor needs to provide an explanation as to why the conflict requires no further action to manage the conflict.
+(Attach a separate sheet if required.)
+OFFICE USE ONLY: (Committee of the Whole may not be applicable at all meetings.)
+Mayor/Councillor left the Council meeting in Committee of the Whole atpm Mayor/Councillor returned to the Council meeting in Committee of the Whole atpm.
+Mayor/Councillor left the Council meeting at6 · 37_pm.
+Mayor/Councillor returned to the Council meeting at 6.38 pm.